gopichandu6096-tech/ccnnca-icvd/README.md

 | Combined \(R^2\)          | 0.89           | 0.92          | 0.95                |
 | Average MAE (°)           | 19.55          | 21.07         | 14.22               |

-The largest gain is for octane: MSE reduced by 78.1% compared to standard CCNN.[file:1]
+The largest gain is for octane: MSE reduced by 78.1% compared to standard CCNN.
 ### 3.2 LOOCV

 Leave-One-Out Cross-Validation (49 models, each tested on 1 held-out batch):